 Simply put, this kind of pay as you drive insurance will only prove cost effective if your driving habits match your insurer's prescribed 'safe' driving style.

-Restrictions play an important in black box insurance, as they help insurers limit their financial risk and in doing so offer you cheaper policies.
+Restrictions play an important part in black box insurance, as they help insurers limit their financial risk and in doing so offer you cheaper policies.

 Typically restrictions will include - to some degree - mileage limits, increased charges for driving at night, and driving reviews every few months (depending on your insurer).